gchudnov/swearwolf/README.md

 sbt example/assembly
 ```

-The executable file will be located in `target`directory where it could be executed.
+The executable file will be built and saved in `target `directory.

 ## NOTE